tryal-leaf/phoenix-origin/README.md

 The latest downloads can be found in the [releases page](https://github.com/tryal-leaf/phoenix-origin/releases).
 There are two versions:

 1. The modpack, `phoenix-X.X.X.jar`, contains a custom elytra texture and custom UI elements.
-2. The datapack, `phoenix-datapack.zip`, uses the vanilla elytra texture and standard UI elements.
+2. The datapack, `phoenix-datapack-X.X.X.zip`, uses the vanilla elytra texture and standard UI elements.

 It is highly recommended to use the modpack version for the full experience.